CodeYourFuture/syllabus-archive/databases/lesson1.md

 We're going to use [DB Browser for SQLite](http://sqlitebrowser.org/) to access our database, which is available for Windows, OS X, and Linux; please download it from the linked website.

-Once it's installed and running, and you've cloned this repository, click _Open Database_, navigate to your copy of said repository, and open _surgery.sqlite_.
+Once it's installed and running, click _Open Database_, navigate to your copy of the repository, and open _surgery.sqlite_.
 You'll be greeted with the structure of our database.
 You may notice that there is a _Browse Data_ tab, but we will not be using this directly; instead, click the _Execute SQL_ tab so we can write our first query.

 ## `SELECT`